Please click this link to access my resumé:

 - Brain/MINDS focuses on studying the brain of the common marmoset (a non-human primate abundant in Japan), developing new technologies for brain mapping, and understanding the human brain with the goal of finding new treatments for brain diseases.

-Human Brain Project cortical mesocircuit reconstruction and simulation
+Human Brain Project cortical mesocircuit simulation: October 2015

-- The Human Brain Project reconstructed a 0.29 mm3 region of rat cortical tissue including about 31,000 neurons and 37 million synapses based on morphological data, statistical connectivity rules (rather than exact connectivity), and other datasets.
-The cortical mesocircuit was emulated using the Blue Gene/Q supercomputer.
+- The Human Brain Project reconstructed a virtual version of a 0.29 mm3 region of rat cortical tissue including about 31,000 neurons and 37 million synapses.

-Recording from C. elegans neurons reveals motor operations
+Recording from C. elegans neurons reveals motor operations: October 2015

 - Live elegans worms were immobilized in microfluidic devices and the neurons in their head ganglia as well as some of their motor systems were imaged and recorded from using the calcium indicator GCaMP.
 As the C. elegans connectome is well-characterized, Kato and colleagues were able to determine the identities of most of the cells that underwent imaging (with the help of computational segmentation techniques).

 - Principal component analysis was used to reduce the dimensionality of the neural activity datasets since over 100 neurons per worm were recorded from simultaneously.

 - Next, phase space analysis was utilized to visualize the patterns formed by the recording data.
 Motor behaviors including dorsal turns, ventral turns, forward movements, and backward movements were found to correspond to specific sequences of neural events as uncovered by examining the patterns found in the phase plots.
 Further analyses revealed various insights about these brain dynamics and their relationship to motor actions.